WebSpellChecker/wproofreader-docker/README.md

 docker logs <container_id>
 ```

-3. If you need to configure application server (AppServer), for example, edit `AppServerX.xml`, you need to connect to a container.
+3. If you need to configure the application server (AppServer), for example, edit `AppServerX.xml`, you need to connect to a container.
 Use `docker exec` command to connect to a container where the app is running:

 ```
 docker exec -it <container_id> /bin/bash
 ```

-4. It's important to keep in mind and monitor the amount of resources allocated for and consumed by the application according the the minimal hardware requirements for it's proper work.
+4. It's important to keep in mind and monitor the amount of resources allocated for and consumed by the application according the the minimal hardware requirements for its proper work.
 You can check the resource usage statistics of a container using the `docker stats` command as shown below.
 [Read more](https://docs.docker.com/engine/reference/commandline/stats/) about this command and its options in the official documentation.

 ```
 docker stats <container_id>